freenas/freenas-docs/userguide/freenas_cli.rst

 * :ref:`arcstat`: used to gather ZFS ARC statistics

-The following utilities are specific to RAID controllers:
+These utilities are specific to RAID controllers:

 * :ref:`tw_cli`:_used to monitor and maintain 3ware RAID controllers

 * :ref:`MegaCli`: used to configure and manage Avago MegaRAID SAS family of RAID controllers

-This section also describes the following utilities:
+This section also describes these other utilities:

 * :ref:`freenas-debug`: the backend used to dump FreeNAS® debugging information